DNS

 DNS can be thought of as a directory service for the internet.

-• Consider that a real-life directory service works like this: You have the name of someone, and you consult an agent to get "directions" (or a phone number) on how to reach them.
-A DNS is a similar entity which when given a domain name, can give us the IP address that it represents.
+- Consider that a real-life directory service works like this: You have the name of someone, and you consult an agent to get "directions" (or a phone number) on how to reach them.
+DNS (specifically, the DNS resolver) is a similar entity which when given a domain name, can give us the IP address that it represents.

 The DNS can be thought of the administrative assistant of the internet.
 It carries all the administrative responsibility of making things work, albeit behind the scenes.